-- · on an actual basis: - on a pro forma basis, giving effect to (1) the adoption of our amended and restated articles of association to be effective upon closing of this offering, (2) the Preferred Shares Conversion, as if the Preferred Shares Conversion had occurred on March 31, 2021; and - on a pro forma as adjusted basis, to give effect to the adjustments described above and reflecting the issuance and sale of ordinary shares in this offering at the assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis, giving effect to (1) the adoption of our amended and restated articles of association to be effective upon closing of this offering, (2) the Preferred Shares Conversion, as if the Preferred Shares Conversion had occurred on March 31, 2021 and (3) the exercise by the selling shareholder of options to purchase 500,000 ordinary shares with an exercise price of \$0.0003 per share, in connection with the sale of such shares by the selling shareholder in this offering; and - on a pro forma as adjusted basis, to give effect to the adjustments described above and reflecting the issuance and sale by us of ordinary shares in this offering at the assumed initial public offering price of \$20.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We will not receive any proceeds from the sale of ordinary shares by the selling shareholder.